Accurately assessing affordability in 2023 can be difficult

 In response to the need to more accurately monitor volatility and identify changes to a consumer’s affordability, Experian has updated and improved – it’s bureau Affordability IQ insights, making improvements in three areas:

 1. Income verification.
-Verify an applicant’s declared income, determine if a consumer has sufficient income to manage new lending and recognise recent changes in income using our latest bureau-based income data
+Verify an applicant’s declared income, determine if a consumer has sufficient income to manage new lending and recognise recent changes in income using our latest bureau-based income data, not manual document verification.

 2. Non-discretionary expenditure.
 Develop a better-informed view of an individual’s expenditure by using Experian’s actual figures for core spending on key characteristics such energy costs, mortgages and Council Tax.